Disney's My Son Pinocchio: Geppetto's Musical Tale: Act 1

 The Blue Fairy greets the audience and explains that they will celebrate the story of one of her perfectly granted wishes — bringing Pinocchio to life at the request of his creator, Geppetto ("When You Wish Upon a Star").
 However, Geppetto arrives and asks the Fairy to take Pinocchio back, explaining that he is defective.
 The Fairy, outraged at this request, takes Geppetto back in time to learn the truth.
 They arrive at Geppetto's toy shop the morning before the wish was made where Geppetto encounters a stream of children eager to buy his new toys ("Toys").
-He is saddened at the fact that he is not a father since all the other parents have children.
+He is saddened because he is not a father since all the other parents have children.
 Once the children have gone home for the night, he puts the finishing touches on Pinocchio and wishes for his heart to be filled ("Empty Heart").
 After he goes to sleep, the Blue Fairy appears and brings Pinocchio to life, telling him to prove himself brave, truthful, and unselfish, and someday, he will become a real boy.

 Geppetto insists that Pinocchio was not a success at all, and the Fairy jumps ahead in time to learn more of the story ("Rise and Shine").
-Geppetto teaches Pinocchio a song ("Geppetto and Son"), and a series of flashbacks are shown as Pinocchio constantly has issues dealing with society.
-One day on the way home, they meet an unsuccessful puppeteer named Stromboli who immediately becomes interested in Pinocchio, thinking he would be worth a fortune to him in his puppet show, but the Blue Fairy frightens Stromboli away.
-Pinocchio is extremely upset when he overhears Geppetto telling the Fairy that he does not want Pinocchio, so Pinocchio runs away.
+Geppetto teaches Pinocchio a song ("Geppetto and Son"), and a series of flashbacks are shown.
+After the flashbacks, they meet an unsuccessful puppeteer named Stromboli who immediately becomes interested in Pinocchio, thinking he would be worth a fortune to him in his puppet show, but the Blue Fairy frightens Stromboli away.
+Pinocchio becomes upset upon overhearing Geppetto telling the Fairy that he does not want him and runs away.
 The Fairy informs Geppetto that the problem is not Pinocchio; it is Geppetto himself.
 He angrily dismisses her, but she assures that these things have a way of working themselves out ("When You Wish Upon a Star (Reprise)").

 Geppetto returns home later that night to apologize to Pinocchio, only to find a note from him, stating he is going to sing and dance in Stromboli's puppet show.
 Geppetto convinces himself that Pinocchio will be happier living with Stromboli.
 Pinocchio performs with Stromboli's marionettes ("I've Got No Strings").
 The performance is a success, but Stromboli is abusive toward Pinocchio.
-Geppetto arrives at Stromboli's camp, hoping to say goodbye to Pinocchio, but Stromboli says Pinocchio left after the show.
+Geppetto arrives after the show, hoping to say goodbye, but Stromboli says Pinocchio left.
 Pinocchio escapes and Stromboli rages among his marionettes and vows to recapture Pinocchio ("Bravo Stromboli").
 Meanwhile, as Geppetto searches for Pinocchio, he meets up again with the Blue Fairy, who observes that Geppetto does seem to care for Pinocchio after all.
 Geppetto denies this, and the Fairy finally agrees to take Pinocchio back if Geppetto can find him.
 Geppetto demands that the Fairy use her magic to find Pinocchio, but she demurs, explaining that magic is not the answer to everything ("Just Because It's Magic").